 Services that are covered for you What you must pay when you get these services Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a In Network kidney transplant when referred by your doctor. \$0 copayment for each primary care physician's office visit We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage \$0 copayment for each specialist's office visit Plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of \$0 copayment for each outpatient hospital visit treatment with a physician's referral.
-A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next Out of Network calendar year. \$0 copayment for each primary care physician's office visit \$0 copayment for each specialist's office visit \$0 copayment for each outpatient hospital visit
+A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next Benefit does not apply to your combined deductible calendar year.
+Out of Network \$0 copayment for each primary care physician's office visit \$0 copayment for each specialist's office visit \$0 copayment for each outpatient hospital visit Benefit does not apply to your combined deductible

 Services that are covered for you What you must pay when you get these services Medical supplies Coverage for certain non-durable health care materials ordered by a provider.
-In Network Covered items include, but are not limited to: 0% coinsurance at a medical supply provider CathetersCotton swabs 0% coinsurance at a pharmacy IV set-ups and supplies Surgical supplies including bandages and dressings General supplies Out of Network • General supplies 0% coinsurance at a medical supply provider 0% coinsurance at a pharmacy Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare In Network beneficiaries under all Medicare health plans.
-MDPP is a structured health behavior change intervention that provides practical training in \$0 copayment long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy Out of Network lifestyle. \$0 copayment
+In Network Covered items include, but are not limited to: 0% coinsurance at a medical supply provider CathetersCotton swabs 0% coinsurance at a pharmacy IV set-ups and supplies Surgical supplies including bandages and dressings General supplies Out of Network Constant supplies 0% coinsurance at a medical supply provider 0% coinsurance at a pharmacy Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+In Network MDPP is a structured health behavior change intervention that provides practical training in \$0 copayment long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
+Benefit does not apply to your combined deductible mestyle.
+Out of Network \$0 copayment Benefit does not apply to your combined deductible